satranj2000/Learning-Go/README.md

 This project is used as my personal play ground for learning Golang.

 There are different folders / packages.
-Some of them are mentioned below.
+Most of my changes and work is on these folders/packages.

 - DataStructs (This package has all the learnings/programs and test cases related to various data structures)
   - Queue